Hi! I'm Lise Leblanc

 Almost seventeen years ago, I decided to heal my life.
 I honestly didn’t know if it was possible, but I was desperate for change.
 My healing process started with a decision and a commitment to start taking the steps I needed to take to heal myself mentally and emotionally.
 And I was on a MISSION!
 I dove into self-development like it was an addiction.
 I read all the self-help books I could get my hands on, took courses, went to conferences, traveled to energy centers, did counselling, hypnosis and more drastic things like ayahuasca and other psychedelics.
 I hiked to the bottom of the Grand Canyon and climbed mountains, all in search of healing and peace within myself.

 The Real Problem

-So, I know what it's like to look like a powerful and successful woman on the outside and yet feel insecure, needy, and scared on the inside.
+I know what it's like to look like a powerful and successful woman on the outside and yet feel insecure, needy, and scared on the inside.
 I know what it's like to feel anxious, depressed, lost, empty, alone, and to hide it from everyone.
 I knew I wasn’t the only one feeling this way because I could see the people around me struggling too.
 Not just my clients.
 I’m talking about my friends, family, and the people I worked with.
 Like me, many of them were helping professionals with all of the markers of a successful life.
 They were married with kids, they had good jobs, big houses, nice vehicles, and so on.
 Yet we were all rushing around, stressed out, striving, caught up in the same destructive cycle of stress and toxicity within themselves and often in their relationships.
 We were all attributing our high stress levels to the boss, spouse, kids, finances, and whatever.
 It took a long time for me to realize that these things were not the real problem.

 The real problem was my own mind!

 When I realized that 99% of my problems were being created by my own mind, it was a MAJOR a-ha moment because it was then that I understood that there was no way my life was ever going to be different unless I changed my mind about things... about almost everything!